The art and science of connecting and sharing

 An opportunity for a genuine connection with your audience

 For a charities and nonprofits, Twitter is an opportunity to connect with your target audiences in ways not previously possible.
 If you want to use Twitter that it’s important that someone on your team tweet so that the messages are authentic.
 I recommend this because you are already have relationships with your audience.
 Posting your own information that reflects your knowledge and personality are key to the genuine relationships required to grow your following organically and create the change or action that you seek.

-We’ll come to you and work one-on-one or in small groups up to 5 individuals
+We’ll come to you and work one-on-one or with small groups up to 5 individuals.